Unknown-TM/model-downloader/Readme.md

 - [Stability AI](https://stability.ai) for the original Stable Diffusion models
 - Model creators and the open-source community

+## Disclaimer
+This script only automates downloading models from Hugging Face.
+Users are responsible for ensuring compliance with the license terms of any downloaded model.
+The authors provide no warranty regarding accuracy, reliability, or fitness for a particular purpose.
+Use at your own risk and verify model integrity before deployment.

 ## 📞 Support

 If you encounter any issues or have questions: